jun-xiao-mainlinestem/2026base/readme.md

 *   **(Optional) Auton Parameters:** Create array variables for the auton functions at the top of the file for easy tuning the auton parameters during tournaments.

 ## Run sample program
-- Build and download the program to the brain and using game controller to select the program slot and run the program.
+- Build and download the program to the brain and use game controller to select the program slot and run the program.
 - For arcade driving, use the `left stick` to turn and `right stick` to drive forward and backward.
 After you release the stick, the controller screen shows the current heading.
 If you press the `B button`, the controller shows the distance drived and reset the motor encoder.
 For sample button mappings and actions, see [button controls](doc/button_control.md).
 - (Optional) Test autons using the game controller during driver control:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
     - When in test mode, press the `Right button` to cycle through the list of autonomous routines on the controller screen.
     - Press the `A button` to run the routine shown on the screen.
 Hold the button to continue pass stops.
-- (Optional) Remotely control the robot in browser to design and test auton routes in real time without rebuilding programs:
+- (Optional) Remotely control the robot in browser to design and test auton routes without rebuilding programs:
     - Read [remote control document](/voice-control-robot/README.md) to understand how it works.
 &nbsp;
 ---